crate/cloud-tutorials/docs/cluster-deployment/deploy-to-cluster-azure/configure-azure.rst

 Wizard step 1
 -------------

-In this
-step, you must first define an organization, if you have not already done so.
+In this step, you must first define an organization, if you have not already done so.
 (If you have, it will be pre-selected for you.)
 You must also select a region for your project (within which the cluster will be deployed), and either name a new project or choose an existing one if you have one.

 .. image:: ../../_assets/img/wizard-step1.png
+   :alt: CrateDB Cloud configuration wizard step 1

 You may also notice a popup in the right bottom corner.
 This is to welcome you after your signup for CrateDB Cloud.
 In it, you will find a link to our help